imanmansour86/choco-commerce/README.md

 ## Features

 The app has several components: Home, NavTabs, SingleProduct, RouteChangeTracker, Cart, CheckoutForm, Login and Signup.
 The app uses reducers and store context to store cartItems, which are made accessible for the rest of the components who need access to it.
 The reducer is first initialized with empty array to hold cartItems.
-The reducer has several dispatch actions: ADD_TO_CART, UPDATE_CART_QUANTITY,REMOVE_FROM_CART,CLEAR_CART and INITIALIZE.
+The reducer has several dispatch actions: ADD_TO_CART, UPDATE_CART_QUANTITY ,REMOVE_FROM_CART CLEAR_CART and INITIALIZE

 ```
 const StoreProvider = ({ value = [], ...props }) => {